YCChenVictor/blog-frontend/src/posts/software/dsa/main.md

 ### Tree

 A tree is a hierarchical data structure with nodes connected by edges, and a single root node at the top.
 It is used in computer science to represent data with a hierarchical structure, and various algorithms have been developed to manipulate and process tree structures efficiently.
-For more information, please refer to [tree].
+For more information, please refer to [tree](/blog/software/dsa/tree).

 ### Graph

 A graph is a visual representation of data that shows the relationship between different variables.
 It consists of nodes or vertices connected by edges or links that illustrate the connections or interactions between them.
-For more information, please refer to [graph].
+For more information, please refer to [graph](/blog/software/dsa/graph).

 ### Stack